Rectangle condition and its applications: A family of -bridge links

-Now, we define $\emph{essential}$ tangles as follows.
-(Refer to~\cite{1}.)
-Let $C_0$ be the nested circle in $Q$ so that it encloses the trivial $3$-tangle as in Figure~\ref{p1}.
-Then let $C_1,...,C_n=\partial Q$ be a sequence of nested circles in $Q$ so that each $C_i$ contains a rational $3$-tangle and the annulus $A_i$ bounded by $C_{i-1}$ and $C_i$ contains at most three different twisting patterns which are pairwise independent as in Figure~\ref{p1}, where the twisting pattern is $\emph{independent}$ means that the two subarcs for the twisting pattern does not cross any other substrings in $A_i$.
-Let $P_i^j$ be the intersection points between $T$ and the nested circle $C_i$ in $Q$ for $1\leq i\leq n$ as in Figure~\ref{p1}.
-Let $t_i^j$ be the twisting number of the substrings of $T$ whose endpoints are $\{P_{i}^{j-1},P_{i+1}^{j-1},P_{i}^j,P_{i+1}^{j}\}$.
-Emert and Ernst~\cite{1} defined an interesting family of alternating $3$-tangles.
-We say that an alternating rational $3$-tangle is $\emph{essential}$ if all twisting numbers $t_i^j$ are nonzero for $i=1,3,5$ if $j$ is odd, and for $i=2,4,6$ if $j$ is even.
-(Refer to Figure~\ref{p1}.)
-Let $ET^n$ be the set of essential alternating rational $3$-tangles.
-Especially, we say that an essential alternating rational $3$-tangle is $\emph{special}$, denoted by $SAT^n$, if $t_i^j=1$ for all $i,j$.
-(Refer to Figure~\ref{p2}.)\\
+Let $Q$ be the flat disk in the $xy$-plane bounded by the great circle $C$ so that a rational 3-tangle $T$ is arranged to be in general position with respect to the projection onto $Q$ as in Figure~\ref{A7}.
+Emert and Ernst~\cite{3} defined an interesting family of alternating $3$-tangles which are called \textit{essential}.
+(Refer to~\cite{3}.)
+Let $C_0$ be the nested circle in $Q$ so that it encloses the trivial $3$-tangle as in Figure~\ref{A7}.
+Then let $C_1,...,C_n=\partial Q$ be a sequence of nested circles in $Q$ so that each $C_i$ contains a rational $3$-tangle and the annulus $A_i$ bounded by $C_{i-1}$ and $C_i$ contains at most three different twisting patterns as in Figure~\ref{A7}.
+The three twisting patterns in $A_i$ are as follows.
+Let $P_j^i$ be the intersection points between $T$ and $C_i$ in $Q$ for $1\leq i\leq n$ and $1\leq j\leq 6$ as in Figure~\ref{A7}.
+Let $t_i^j$ be the twisting number between the two substrings of $T$ whose endpoints are $\{P_{i}^{j-1},P_{i+1}^{j-1},P_{i}^j,P_{i+1}^{j}\}$.
+We have $t_j^i=0$ if $i+j$ is an odd number.
+So, there possibly exist at most three twisting patterns in $A_i$.
+We say that an alternating rational $3$-tangle is $\emph{essential}$ if each twisting numbers $t_i^j$ are nonzero when $i+j$ is an even number.
+(Refer to Figure~\ref{A7}.)
+Let $EAT^n$ be the set of essential alternating rational $3$-tangles.
+Especially, we say that an essential alternating rational $3$-tangle is $\emph{special}$, denoted by $SAT^n$, if $t_i^j=1$ when $i+j$ is an even number.
+(Refer to Figure~\ref{A8}.)
+Then we consider two types of closure for a given tangle $T$ to have a link $L$ as follows.